Filter by Kategorier

 Overlooking the Mediterranean Sea and Europe’s largest marina, the impressive sculpture Le Nomade stands as a modern landmark for Antibes.
 Created by Catalan artist Jaume Plensa, the work combines artistic beauty with a powerful symbolic message of community and communication.

-In 2010, the monumental sculpture returns as a permanent part of Antibes’ diverse culture.
-It is now a standing invitation to a journey through the sculpture with its space made of emptiness and silence – beyond the material (painted stainless steel) that make it up, opens and unfolds around it.
+In 2010, however, the monumental sculpture returns as a permanent part of Antibes’ diverse culture.
+It is now a standing invitation to travel through the sculpture, whose space – made of emptiness and silence – beyond the material (painted stainless steel) that makes it up, opens and unfolds around it.

 Broad support made the difference

-The statue was acquired by the city of Antibes with the participation of the State, the Regional Acquisition Fund for Museums (Ministry of Culture and Communications), the Friends of the Picasso Museum Association, the Port Vauban Mixed Economy Company and the International Yacht Club of Antibes.
+It was acquired by the city of Antibes with the participation of the State, the Regional Museum Acquisition Fund (Ministry of Culture and Communication), the Association of Friends of the Picasso Museum, the Mixed Economy Joint Stock Company of Port Vauban and the International Yacht Club of Antibes.

-A few decades later, the Bastion shipyard was built here, and in 1950, captain Jacques Cousteau’s famous ship Calypso was rebuilt to suit Cousteau’s wishes.
-The yard closed in 1985.
+A few decades later, the Bastion shipyard was built here and in 1950, Captain Jacques Cousteau’s famous ship Calypso was rebuilt to suit Cousteau’s wishes.
+The shipyard later closed in 1985.

-The site where the yard was located was cleared, and it is now a large area that highlights the famous fortified bastion, which in 2005 was beautifully renovated so that it has regained its original look.
+The site of the shipyard was cleared and is now a large area highlighting the famous fortified bastion, which was beautifully renovated in 2005 to restore its original look.

-To celebrate the new renaissance look and restoration, a major event was arranged in the summer of 2007, where the artist Jaume Plensa, among others, was invited to exhibit his monumental Nomade, which is now a regular part of the experience at the Bastion.
+To celebrate the new Renaissance look and renovation, a major event was organized in the summer of 2007, where artist Jaume Plensa was invited to exhibit his monumental Nomad, which is now an integral part of the bastion experience.

 By Tommy Sverre – updated 2025